 Bilingual Departures: All departures French/English.

-Transfer from ship to Ushuaia airport; one-way flight Ushuaia to Buenos Aires; meals on board the ship; Captain’s welcome cocktail and gala dinner; coffee, juice, soft drinks and open bar (pouring wines, house champagne, alcohol except premium brands); parka; boot rental; gratuities; luggage transfer from pier to the ship and vice versa; on day of disembarkation, transfer from ship to airport and flight from Ushuaia to Buenos Aires in economy class; 24-hour room service (special selection); butler service is included for guests staying on Deck 6.
+Transfer from ship to Ushuaia airport; one-way flight Ushuaia to Buenos Aires; meals on board the ship; Captain’s welcome cocktail and gala dinner; coffee, juice, soft drinks and open bar (pouring wines, house champagne, alcohol except premium brands); parka; boot rental; gratuities; luggage transfer from pier to the ship and vice versa; on day of disembarkation, transfer from ship to airport and flight from Ushuaia to Buenos Aires in economy class; 24-hour room service (special selection); butler service is included for guests staying in Deck 6 Suites.
 Subject to change without notice.

 Airfare except mentioned as included; any ground services before and/or after the cruise; visa and passport fees; travel and medical insurance; personal expenses such as onboard medical consultations and drug prescriptions, Wi-Fi, spa, laundry and hair salon; other drinks not included in open bar; fuel surcharge may apply.